RushuiGuan/framework/config/Albatross.Config/README.md

 * [Use of Environment Variables and Command Line Parameters](../docs/hosting-env.md)

 ## Quick Start
-`Albatross.Config` requires the .Net configuration to be setup correctly and an instance of `IConfiguration` can be injected through DI.
-A config POCO class can be created using base class `Albatross.Config.ConfigBase`.
-It's required to have a constructor with a single parameter of type `Microsoft.Extensions.Configuration.IConfiguration`.
+`Albatross.Config` allows users to create strong typed config classes to manage the configuration data.
+The config class requires a base class of `Albatross.Config.ConfigBase` and a constructor with a single parameter of type `Microsoft.Extensions.Configuration.IConfiguration`.

-Here is an example of appsettings.json file and the matching config POCO file.
+Here is an example of appsettings.json file and the matching config class.
 ```json
 {
 	"connectionStrings" : {